 The 10-year R&I roadmap [3] reviews the coordinated activities between TSOs and DSOs proposed in [15].
 The coordinated activities include accessing resources, grid visibility and data, and regulatory framework.
 Based on these coordinated activities, one of the benefits is enabling market players to provide flexibility services through bidding in a potential single market place.
 The purpose of the single market place is to manage bids for balancing and solving congestion.
 ENTSO-E in [18] and [22] explains the above proposed single marketplace in more detail, for the purpose of integrating Distributed Flexibility Resources (DFR).
 The single marketplace could be applied to collecting and selling DFR services, by allowing DFR service providers to bid in the single marketplace.
 Both TSOs and DSOs can access the bids and use the bids for balancing and congestion management based on their respective Merit Order Lists (MOLs).
 TSOs will also forward balancing bids to European-wide MOL for mFRR (manual Frequency Restoration Reserves) and RR (Replacement Reserves) in the common European balancing market.
 The bids can be the same or different for balancing and congestion management.
 In addition, to be used for congestion management, the bids would include locational information.
 The DFR bids can be activated directly by the system operators or by the market.
 In addition, ENTSO-E also emphasizes that DSOs should avoid acting as intermediate entities between TSOs and the connecting DFR.
-The proposed single marketplace could ensure market liquidity by allowing service providers to bid, allowing coordinated activities for balancing and congestion management to bid, allowing coordinated activities for balancing and congestion management to bid, allowing coordinated activities for balancing and congestion management balancing DFR.
 The proposed single marketplace could ensure market liquidity by allowing service providers to bid, allowing coordinated activities for balancing and congestion management and minimise the bidding processes.